HenriqueSFernandes/henriquesfernandes/README.md

 - 🌍 I'm based in Aveiro & Porto, Portugal
 - ✉️ You can contact me at [henriquesardofernandes@gmail.com](mailto:henriquesardofernandes@gmail.com)

-> Since I was very young, I have had a great interest in software engineering and the way technology transforms the world around us.
-I am currently in the 3rd year of the Bsc in Informatics and Computing Engineering at FEUP, where I have the opportunity to deepen my knowledge and skills in the area.
-I have worked with several technologies, namely developing mobile apps with flutter and firebase, frontend and backend web development and databases.
+> Since I was very young, I've had a great interest in software engineering and the transformative power of technology in our world.
+Currently, I’m in my third year of the BSc in Informatics and Computing Engineering at FEUP, where I’m fortunate to deepen my skills and knowledge in this field.
+I’ve worked with various technologies, including mobile app development with Flutter and Firebase, front-end and back-end web development, and database management.
+However, my true passion lies in servers, infrastructure, networking, and DevOps, where I enjoy learning and building resilient and efficient systems that support modern applications.

 ### Socials: